Evaluating the Performance of Metal Coatings

 Durability is at the top of the list for performance criteria of metal coatings.
 The resin-based coatings trusted on metal architecture today provide colour retention and abrasion resistance to create long-lasting facades for years to come.

 The testing processes that back these high-performance coatings ensure that innovation is always at the forefront of monumental architecture.
-See our product innovation in our online colour library of more than 50,000 colours.
+See our product innovation of more than 50,000 colours.